 FAQ

-To answer the central questions of EXACT in its required width and depth, the expertise of multiple disciplines within the aviation and the energy sectors is needed, which is why currently experts from 20 disciplines (in this case 20 DLR institutes) are involved in the project.
-These questions at hand are which aircraft concepts, technologies and scenarios radically reduce aviation’s climate impact while staying affordable for the broader public.
+With EXACT we want to find out which aircraft concepts, technologies and scenarios radically reduce aviation’s climate impact while staying affordable for the broader public.
+To answer this in its required width and depth, the expertise of multiple disciplines within the aviation and the energy sectors is needed.
+This is why currently experts from 20 disciplines (in this case 20 DLR institutes) are involved in the project.

 The overall economic and ecological assessment of the air transport system and the energy sector with many thinkable scenarios.
-The DLR designs and architects valuable and very detailed (level) aircraft concepts that overall correspond to a Technology Readiness Level (TRL) 4.
-The TRL of their sub-systems will reach from TRL 2 up until TRL 8!
+The DLR designs and architects valuable and very detailed aircraft concepts that overall correspond to a Technology Readiness Level (TRL) 4.

-As a generally interested person, you can inform yourself independently and objectively about the potentials and opportunities of sustainable aviation.
+As a general interested person, you can inform yourself independently and objectively about the potentials and opportunities of sustainable aviation.

 As a scientist or engineer, the studies of EXACT can help you to categorise your own work and technologies within the larger overall system.